Jesse-V/OnioNS-server/README.md

 #### Linux

-** *Ubuntu 14.04+, Debian 8+, or Linux Mint 17+**
+**Ubuntu 14.04+, Debian 8+, or Linux Mint 17+**

-All architectures that can run Tor are supported.
+i386, amd64, and armhf architectures are supported, so it should run on most 32-bit, 64-bit, and ARM machines.
 If you have an ARM board (Pi, BBB, Odroid, etc) feel free to test it.

 #### Windows